Plains, Georgia: Points of interest

 Many of the town's attractions are centered around Jimmy Carter, including the Jimmy Carter National Historical Park.
 Carter's high school, birthplace, campaign headquarters, former site of family business, his brother Billy's service station, and his burial site are all within a close vicinity of one another in the center of town.
 The iconic Smiling Peanut Statue, a gift to Carter from supporters in Evansville, Indiana, lies on the outskirts of town.
 His boyhood home is in the nearby unincorporated community of Archery.

 Andersonville National Historic Site and the National Prisoner of War Museum are located in the vicinity of Plains.
 Georgia Southwestern State University is located in the nearby town of Americus.

 Notable residents

 President Jimmy Carter was born in Plains at the Wise Sanitarium, now renamed the Lillian G. Carter Nursing Center in honor of his mother.
-His wife Rosalynn and their daughter Amy were also born in Plains, as were his younger brother Billy, younger sister Gloria, youngest sister Ruth, and cousin Hugh.
+His wife Rosalynn and their daughter and youngest child Amy were also born in Plains, as were his younger brother Billy, younger sister Gloria, youngest sister Ruth, and cousin Hugh.
 When he left office in 1981, Carter and his wife returned to live in the home in Plains they have occupied since 1961, where they both died.
 Rosalynn Carter died on November 19, 2023, and President Carter died on December 29, 2024.
 Both are interred on the grounds of their home, which is part of the Jimmy Carter National Historic Park.